-The School of Medicine’s need-based scholarship application will be open from May 1, 2022 – May 31, 2022 for the 2022-23 academic year.
+The UW School of Medicine’s (UWSOM) need-based scholarship application will be open in May 2023 for the 2023-24 academic year.
 Scholarships are awarded on a yearly basis and all students need to reapply each year.
 Incoming students should only apply after they accept their admissions offer.

-For the 2021-22 academic year, approximately 355 students received a SOM scholarship.
-The exact amounts are subject to change each year, but listed below is approximately how much qualified students can expect to receive in scholarship funds:
+For the 2021-22 academic year, approximately 355 students received a UWSOM scholarship.
+The exact amounts are subject to change each year.

-Below is a list of exceptions that would result in you receiving a smaller scholarship amount if you qualify for a SOM scholarship:
+Below is a list of exceptions that would result in you receiving a smaller scholarship amount if you qualify for a UWSOM scholarship:

 - If you are a Washington student receiving a grant, your grant will be included in your scholarship total.

 - If you rejected all of your loans, your scholarship may be reduced.

 - If you are only attending 1-2 quarters of the academic year, your scholarship may be reduced.